hanna-ry/java-workshop/index.md

 https://repl.it/@hannary/ChristmasList (DONE: https://repl.it/@hannary/DoneChristmasList)

 **Step one: Before the loop**

-Add the start of the main method, create a string to store a gift in, and a list to store the gift strings in:
+At the start of the main method, create a string to store a gift in, and a list to store the gift strings in:

 ``` List<String> gifts = new ArrayList<String>();
 String gift;